nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Displayed below is a part of the class diagram for `CommandTotal`.
 ![](diagrams/TotalFeature.png)
-Give below is an example usage of the feature.
+Given below is an example usage of the feature.

 Step 1.
 The user executes `total`.
 Duke calls on `CommandTotal#execute()` to calculate the total expenses, which in turn calls
 `expenseList#getExpenseList()` to retrieve the expense list.